uym2/wLogDate/README.md

 The algorithm is developed by Uyen Mai and Siavash Mirarab.
 The code is entirely developed by Uyen Mai.

-wLogDate is distributed only in command-line but the installation and usage are relatively simple.
-We also provide a [Galaxy web-interface](http://toranj.ucsd.edu:8080) where the user can run wLogDate in an interactive mode.
+wLogDate is distributed in command-line only but the installation and usage are relatively simple.
+The command-line mode makes the program flexible to be pipelined with other toolsets to create a larger workflow.
+However, if your prefer an interactive mode, you can checkout our [Galaxy web-interface](http://toranj.ucsd.edu:8080) where you can run wLogDate in an interactive mode on the web.

 #### Publication